-The Karowe Mine and the Mothae Project are located in remote areas and the availability of adequate infrastructure is critical.
+The Karowe Mine is located in a remote area in Botswana and the availability of adequate infrastructure is critical.
 Reliable roads, bridges, power and water supply are important determinants which affect capital and operating costs.
-Infrastructure failures as well as sabotage, government or other interference in the maintenance of provision of such infrastructure could adversely affect activities and profitability of the Company.
+Power shortages have been experienced in Botswana which increase the infrastructure risk.
+Infrastructure failures as well as sabotage, government or other interference in the maintenance of provision of such infrastructure and/or the consumption of infrastructure resources, such as power, by other mines in proximity to the Karowe Mine could adversely affect activities and profitability of the Company.